PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 * various wording improvements
 * added Implementation note from Knot, expanded the BIND one with the GitLab MR URL
+* reduced requirement level from MUST to SHOULD, like the original texts

 {numbered="false"}
 # Acknowledgements